 CHARLIE: They're just not prepared.
 The storm will continue throughout the day and the National Weather Service has declared a stockman's and traveler's weather advisory for all areas outlying the Denver metro region.
 Get those cows in the barn.

 HAL: There you go.
 Many businesses...

 If Dick has appeared to be driving straight into himself, finally we do have a wreck, a VW bug squashed by a Mack truck.
-In the film's opening section, as the camera soared in over the Overlook, we saw in the parking lot a red VW which looked as if it had been battered in a collision, the wheelhubs and rear replaced and of a different shade.
+In the film's opening section, as the camera soared in over the Overlook, we saw in the parking lot a red VW that looked as if it had been battered in a collision, the wheelhubs and rear replaced and of a different shade.
 But here, it's instead the top of the VW that is crushed.

 The Torrance's car in King's book was a red VW.
 That the wreck is at the Boulder exit adds some weight to this VW referring to the VW in King's book.

 Of course, it can't go without mention that via the radio announcers we also have Hal and Charlie present.
-These were perhaps (probably) real announcers but via them Kubrick makes a link between the rogue computer in 2001 and Charles Grady.
+These were real announcers but via them Kubrick makes a link between the rogue computer in 2001 and Charles Grady.